marinimansor/Hangman-Game/README.md

 fstream
 string
 time.h

+Usage
+1. Clone or download the source code from the GitHub repository: https://github.com/marinimansor/Hangman-Game.
+2. Download the word list file "wordlist.txt" from the repository: wordlist.txt.
+3. Compile the source code using a C++ compiler.
+For example, using g++: g++ hangman.cpp -o hangman
+4. Run the compiled executable:./hangman
+5. Follow the on-screen instructions to play the game.

 Customization
 -The word list is loaded from the "wordlist.txt" file.
 You can modify this file to change the available words for guessing.
 Make sure each word is on a separate line.